tinkerb/tinkerb.github.io/_posts/question/2014-04-15-your-project-name.markdown

 ---
 layout: question
-"Why is design so important for Google Glass and other HUDs?"
+"Why is design so important for Google Glass and other heads-up displays?"
 date:   2014-04-25 16:54:46
 author: Lesley Bell
 categories:
 -
 ---
-Design is important.
-It's not a just pretty layer, but is the intentional series of decisions that shape the look, feel, and human adoption of your project.

 To have text layered over your field of vision is a more intimate experience than looking at that same text on a device in or near your hand.

 Things that are acceptable on a smartphone or other wearable device are not always great experiences on Glass or other wearable HUDs.